-When treating clients, ATT staff utilize the following Evidence-based programs and modalities: CBT, Solution Focused Therapy, Motivational Interviewing, and Dialectical Behavioral Therapy (DBT).
-ATT also provides Eye Movement Desensitization and Reprocessing (EMDR) therapy to assist clients with a history of trauma.
-Staff engage clients by providing case management and skill-building interventions in the field to foster relationships and encourage continued treatment.
-Recovery Specialists assist clients in accessing community resources, financial benefits, and low-income housing, depending on the client's need.
+When treating individuals, ATT staff utilize the following Evidence-based programs and modalities: Cognitive Behavioral Therapy (CBT), Solution Focused Therapy (SFT), Motivational Interviewing (MI), and Dialectical Behavioral Therapy (DBT).
+ATT staff have also been trained in the New Direction curriculum that utilizes CBT interventions to target criminal thinking and antisocial behaviors.
+Staff engage individuals by providing case management and skill-building interventions in the field to foster relationships and encourage continued treatment.
+Recovery Specialists assist individuals in accessing community resources, financial benefits, and low-income housing, depending on the individual's need.
 ATT staff strive to improve critical thinking to endorse recovery and stability.
-Afterhour services are supported by on-call staff, one English-speaking and one Spanish-speaking to ensure clients' needs are met beyond regular office hours.
+After-hour services are supported by on-call staff to ensure individuals' needs are met beyond regular office hours.
+Furthermore, when necessary, ATT staff provide face to face services on the weekends or holidays to ensure those in the most need receive adequate follow up and care.

-ATT has also been serving individuals in the Sustained Treatment and Recovery (STAR) Court since it began in 2015.
-The program serves clients with severe mental illness who are referred by the Court after one or multiple serious crimes have been committed.
+ATT has also provided services to individuals who have been approved for diversion services through the court.
+The ATT Diversion program serves individuals with severe mental illness who are referred by the Court after one or multiple serious crimes have been committed.
 The program also ensures linkage to appropriate resources including housing, transportation, and benefits.
-The 18-to-36-month program is designed to reduce recidivism of individuals who suffer from serious mental illness and/or substance use and are involved in the criminal justice system, reduce incarceration due to program failures, and enhance public safety by providing necessary mental health care and is closely monitored by mental health Recovery Specialists and the client's Probation Officer.
+The one to two-year program is designed to reduce recidivism of individuals who suffer from serious mental illness and/or substance use and are involved in the criminal justice system, reduce incarceration due to program failures, and enhance public safety by providing necessary mental health care.
+Treatment is closely monitored by Recovery Specialists and Therapists.
+Those individuals who are successful in their treatment have their charges dismissed at the conclusion of the program.